Terry Silver: The Karate Kid Part III

+Reception

+Gene Ching writing for Den of Geek described Terry Silver in The Karate Kid Part III as a "cardboard cutout villain" and compared him to Steven Seagal’s performance as Nico Toscani in Above the Law.
+Brian Moylan of Men's Health described Terry Silver as a "cartoon of a rich dude" due to his luxury lifestyle and maniacal laugh, but felt that since reappearing in Cobra Kai, he had been written as less cartoonish despite continuing to use his money to get his own way.

+Cobra Kai

+After the 1985 All-Valley Tournament, Silver lost his business and went into rehab and therapy to turn his life around.
+He begins a relationship with Cheyenne Hamidi, and makes a living investing in firms.
+He removes all traces of his association with Cobra Kai, including his Cobra tattoo.

 Season 1

-Silver's, Kreese's, and Barnes's ruthless and unethical actions during the 1985 All-Valley Tournament led to the tournament committee issuing a lifetime ban on Cobra Kai from participating in the All-Valley.
+While not seen directly, Silver is shown to have had a massive influence, as his, Kreese's, and Barnes's ruthless and unethical actions during the 1985 All-Valley Tournament led to the tournament committee issuing a lifetime ban on Cobra Kai from participating in the All-Valley.
 As he never met Silver or Barnes during his time as a student under Kreese, Johnny appeals the ban by acknowledging the problems of the previous Cobra Kai, promising that his new version of Cobra Kai is nothing like it and is dedicated to helping change kids' lives for the better.
 The committee agrees to reverse the ban, much to the chagrin of Daniel, who is also a member.

 Season 2

 Silver is seen in archival footage, when Daniel tells his students a brief synopsis of his time reluctantly training with Silver due to Mike Barnes forcing him to compete in the 1985 All-Valley Tournament to defend his championship title (from The Karate Kid Part III).
-After listening to Daniel's story of how his Cobra Kai membership and the Cobra Kai culture negatively affected his personality, Demetri and Robby reconcile with Chris, and Demetri and Chris work together to lift a rock back up.

 Season 3

 A young Silver is seen in flashbacks during the time when he and Kreese were soldiers in the Vietnam War.
-When they are both captured, a Vietnamese officer forces Silver to fight Captain Turner, However Kreese offers to fight Turner instead of Silver (who would certainly lose the fight).
-After Kreese defeats Turner, Silver expresses his gratitude towards Kreese and pledges his undying loyalty to him.
-In the present, Kreese picks up a photograph of himself, Silver, and their comrades in Vietnam.
-Remembering the promise Silver made to him, he calls him up asking for his help in taking on Johnny and Daniel, who have teamed up to train their students for the next All-Valley.
+After coming to an agreement with Johnny Lawrence and Daniel LaRusso to settle the fate of their dojos at the upcoming All-Valley Tournament, Kreese makes a phone call to Silver to enlist his help.